SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch18:directories_and_links.md

    1. The first 4 bits of `st_mode` identify this is a directory
-   2. The contents of a regular file is unorganized, while a direcotry basically can be seen as a table, consisting of filenames and i-node number.
+   2. The contents of a regular file is unorganized, while a direcotry basically can be seen as a table, consisting of filenames and i-node numbers.

       | filename                  | I-node number|
       |---------------------------|--------------|